FAQs

 How is regenerative agriculture different to biodynamic agriculture?

-Biodynamic agriculture is a holistic approach to farming.
-When applied to viticulture, exponents agree that there are as many definitions of biodynamics as there are vintners.
-The common features relate to fostering living soils, biodiversity and natural balance in ecosystems.
+Biodynamic agriculture is a holistic approach to farming focused on fostering living soils, biodiversity and natural balance in ecosystems.
 Regenerative viticulture shares similar objectives in promoting an ecological view of farming with the natural environment, but without the emphasis typically given to specific treatments, spiritual, cosmic, human or social perspectives.

 What is the Foundation's approach to certification?